SchroedingersBit/PfortGTPanama/vehicle/components/README.md

 Here we discuss the construction of the car and the 3D printed brackets

 ## Chassis
-First, the planning of the chassis was started (see development).
+First, the planning of the chassis was started ([development](/development)).
 The current chassis consists of a large 3D-printed base plate to which the steering, the motor with the gearbox, the axles and the rest of the hardware are attached.
 The main requirements for the base plate are to shorten it compared to the previous base plate (Δl= -5cm) and to provide enough mounting options for the rest of the hardware.
 This resulted in the following design (only half of it can be seen because it was then later mirrored so that a complete plate is created).

 <img width="1040" alt="Bildschirmfoto 2023-05-31 um 15 49 12" src="https://github.com/SchroedingersBit/PfortGT-WRO/assets/109133963/39ea1220-8d36-4189-aabf-6ac741cf9721">